Albert Chen Hung-yee: Career

 Chen started his academic career in 1984, becoming a lecturer at the University of Hong Kong (HKU) at the age of 27.
-At the time he was the only legal scholar at the university that spoke Chinese.
+At the time he was the only legal scholar at the university who spoke Chinese.
 He was promoted to senior lecturer in 1988, and full professor in 1993.
 Chen was the Head of the HKU Department of Law between 1993 and 1996, when he was appointed Dean of the HKU Faculty of Law until 2002.
 He was the first Chinese to serve in either position.
 In 2007, Chen was endowed with the Chan Professorship in Constitutional Law, which was renamed to Cheng Chan Lan Yue Professorship in Constitutional Law in 2015.
 Chen became the Chair of Constitutional Law in 2021.

 In 1995, Chen was enlisted as one of the Hong Kong Affairs Advisors.
 This position was jointly appointed by the Chinese government agency Hong Kong and Macau Affairs Office and the Hong Kong office of Xinhua News Agency.

 Since 1997, Chen has been a member of the Hong Kong Basic Law Committee of the National People's Congress Standing Committee (NPCSC).
-The committee is responsible for advising the NPCSC on issues related to the Hong Kong Basic Law.

 Chen is an ex-officio member of the Legal subsector of the Election Committee of Hong Kong for the term between 2021 and 2026.